 The 3 Headphone/Auxiliary Jack Cleaning Methods

-Before you begin cleaning the headphone/auxiliary jack, prepare a clean, flat surface to rest the audio device.
+Before cleaning the headphone/auxiliary jack, prepare a clean, flat surface to rest the audio device.
 Typically, the jack (female connector) will need cleaning compared to the plug (male connector), but it’s a good idea to go ahead and clean both just in case.

 With that, let’s get to the three methods of cleaning headphone/auxiliary jacks: